lguzm77/homelab-k8s/README.md

 # Homelab

-The k8s version of my homelab
+The k8s version of my homelab.

 # Hardware Used